CAPTCHA? What’s that?

 But wait, there’s more!
 There’s another test called reCAPTCHA.
 Sometimes, it shows you pictures of real things like street signs or books.
 Or you might see many photos and have to pick the ones with trees, animals, or cars.

 If you pick the same pictures as most other people, you pass the test!
-While this task is difficult for bots and artificial intelligence (AI), it isn’t for humans.
+While this task is difficult for bots and [[artificial intelligence::Technology that allows computers to think and solve problems like humans.]]
+(AI), it isn’t for humans.

 AI is beating CAPTCHA tests.

 Solving CAPTCHA and reCAPTCHA tests is difficult for AIs and bots.
-But a super-smart AI model named YOLO (which stands for "You Only Look Once") can now crack these tests easily!
+But a super-smart [[AI model::An AI software or technology]] named YOLO (which stands for "You Only Look Once") can now crack these tests easily!

 Researchers in Switzerland trained YOLO by showing it thousands of pictures and teaching it how to recognise all kinds of objects.
-After lots of practice, YOLO learned to solve the reCAPTCHAv2 tests!
+After lots of practice, YOLO learned to solve the [[reCAPTCHAv2::A better version of reCAPTCHA, which is mostly used these days.]] tests!

 What’s next?